Eileen Moss, MA, Fd.A, B.Ed(Hons), Registered MBACP

 In addition to the above I have received further training in Cognitive Behavioural Therapy.

-I am currently taking my MA in Counselling Children and Young People at the University of South Wales.
+I have recently qualified as a supervisor for Cruse Bereavement Care.
 I regularly update my knowledge and skills by Continued Professional Development (CPD) workshops.
-To date this has included Self Harm in Young People, Creative Therapy, Creative Writing in Therapy and Mindfulness.
+To date this has included Self Harm in Young People, Creative Therapy, Creative Writing in Therapy; Mindfulness; OCD; Introduction to Psychodrama; Eating Disorders; Safeguarding (updated annually); Sexual Exploitation in Young People; Trauma, Autism.

-Since gaining my PG Diploma in counselling children and young people, I have been working as a school counsellor in primary schools in Wales.
+Since training as a counsellor for children and young people, I have been working as a school counsellor in primary schools in Wales.
 Prior to becoming a counsellor, I was an early years trained teacher, working in a rural primary school in Worcestershire.

 Areas of counselling I deal with